30-year-old Carter Lake woman dies when car crashes during police pursuit

-The driver was identified by Omaha police as Brittany Madson, a resident of Carter Lake.
+The driver was identified by Omaha police as Brittany Madson, a resident of Carter Lake, Iowa.

 Carter Lake police were pursuing Madson’s 2009 Nissan Altima around 4 a.m.
 Saturday when her car left the road and crashed near Abbott and Gallup Drives.
 Madson, who was the only one inside the car, was ejected.